Heavy-Division/docs/docs/B78XH/support/reported-issues.md

     !!!
 Possible Solution or Workaround
         - Remove the `panel.cfg` file from any 787-10 livery folder or texture mod.

-!!! warning Issue: Center Fuel Pump Switches Cause APU Disconnect

-    !!! tip ""
-        *Affected Versions: Development, Stable, Experimental*

-    Toggling the center fuel pump switches to ON causes APU shutoff

-    -  The root cause of this is under investigation.
-It affects the default 787 as well.

-    !!!
-Possible Solution or Workaround
-        - Do not toggle center fuel pumps until both engines are running.

 !!! warning Issue: 180th Meridian Visual Bug